Cuban art: Vanguardia artists

 This idealized vision featured strongly in the portraits and landscapes of Victor Manuel (1897 - 1969), who was particularly impressed by the works of Paul Cézanne and Paul Gauguin during his two relatively brief stays in Paris.
 A San Alejandro graduate highly skilled in drawing and composition, Manuel chose to apply primitivist simplicity to his Cuban subjects - a favorite being the female face - and brought out qualities of melancholy and strength, as captured in La Gitana Tropical (The Tropical Gipsy, 1929), which is considered by critics to be one of the defining pieces of Cuban Avant-garde art.

 The emphasis which Carlos Enríquez (1900 - 1957) and Fidelio Ponce (1895 - 1949) placed on the themes of change, transformation, and death have had an enduring impact on Cuban art.
 Enríquez and Ponce represent two approaches to death: the first marked by exuberant flight and emotion; the second by moody contemplation.
 If Enríquez painted the delirium after the triumphed siege, Ponce painted the anteroom of grief.
-Enriquez was a self-taught painter from a wealthy family, while Ponce, though he had attended the San Alejandro Academy, spent his life in poverty.
+Enríquez was a self-taught painter from a wealthy family, while Ponce, though he had attended the San Alejandro Academy, spent his life in poverty.
 What these two most original and distinctive of the Vanguardia painters had in common - aside from severe problems with alcoholism - was that neither had studied in Europe.

-Early in 1927, solo exhibitions were held for Victor Manuel and Antonio Gattorno at Havana's Association of Painters and Sculptors, followed in May by the First Exposition of New Art, a group show featuring mostly Cuban modernists.
-Trumpeted by the avant-garde journal Revista de Avance, these well-received shows were important strides towards the acceptance of modern art in Cuba.
+Early in 1927, solo exhibitions were held for Victor Manuel and Antonio Gattorno at Havana’s Association of Painters and Sculptors, followed in May by the ‘’First Exposition of New Art’’, a group show featuring mostly Cuban modernists.
+Trumpeted by the avant-garde journal ‘’Revista de Avance’’, these well-received shows were important strides towards the acceptance of modern art in Cuba.

 The masters of the first generation of Cuban modernism set the stage for the prevalence of certain themes that would govern Cuban art after 1930, and which would have varying degrees of impact on those generations that would later emerge entirely in exile after 1960.
 Between 1934 and 1940, and still reeling from the overthrow of Machado, Cuba was searching for its cultural identity in its European and African roots.
-The landscape, flora, fauna, and lore of the island, as well as its peasants - the often neglected foundation of Cuba's soul and economy - emerged in its art.
+The landscape, flora, fauna, and lore of the island, as well as its peasants - the often neglected foundation of Cuba’s soul and economy - emerged in its art.